voxel51/fiftyone/docs/source/teams/cloud_media.rst

 AWS Lambda and Google Cloud Functions
 _____________________________________

-FiftyOne Teams can easily be used in AWS Lambda Functions and Google Cloud Functions.
+FiftyOne Enterprise can easily be used in AWS Lambda Functions and Google Cloud Functions.

 **Requirements**

-We recommend including Teams in your  function’s `requirements.txt` file by passing your token as a build environment variable, e.g., `FIFTYONE_TEAMS_TOKEN` and then using the syntax below to specify the version of the Teams client to use:
+We recommend including Enterprise in your  function’s `requirements.txt` file by passing your token as a build environment variable, e.g., `FIFTYONE_TEAMS_TOKEN` and then using the syntax below to specify the version of the Enterprise client to use:

 .. code-block:: text